 Only the service provider whose service has been challenged can submit rebuttal to a business only service challenge.
 The provider can submit documentation that the service listed in the BDC map is available at the challenged location to residential customers.
+The provider can also submit evidence that the location qualifies as business service only.
 Rebuttal evidence can include:

-- A copy of the residential customer bill that shows that the location subscribes or has subscribed to the providers service within the last 12 months. - A copy of an offer sent to the location that provides service is now available as a standard installation. - Evidence from the provider's network management system showing an appropriate residential gateway (e.g. modem, router) that matches the provided service.
+- A copy of the residential customer bill that shows that the location subscribes or has subscribed to the providers service within the last 12 months. - A copy of an offer sent to the location that provides service is now available as a standard installation. - Evidence from the provider's network management system showing an appropriate residential gateway (e.g. modem, router) that matches the provided service. - Evidence that the location is a business only (not mixed use or residential) as documented by: